-Buying Bitcoin on Plus500 is a relatively simple endeavour, and one that most traders, whether new or experienced, should be able to achieve in a short space of time.
+Selling or Buying Bitcoin on Plus500 is a relatively simple endeavour, and one that most traders, whether new or experienced, should be able to achieve in a short space of time.
 Plus500 sells Bitcoin contracts for difference (CFDs).
-This means that you are not actually purchasing Bitcoin, but that you are purchasing an instrument which for all intents and purposes acts as Bitcoin because it derives its value from the underlying market.
+This means that you are not actually trading Bitcoin, but that you are trading an instrument which for all intents and purposes acts as Bitcoin because it derives its value from the underlying market.
 It rises and falls in proportion to the price of real Bitcoin, but it also allows the use of leverage.

 Leverage means that you can keep your stake the same but increase the scope of the amount you invest, by in essence borrowing the difference from the broker.
 Your potential profits (or, indeed, losses) can be magnified easily through this method.
 This makes it ideal for those who want to take an active and highly strategic role in their Bitcoin investment, but it might not be the best course of action for those Bitcoin traders who simply want to snap up some crypto and then hold on to it for a long time.

-Perhaps one of the most important aspects of buying Bitcoin on Plus500 is the financial cost of doing so.
+Perhaps one of the most important aspects of selling or buying Bitcoin on Plus500 is the financial cost of doing so.
 Relatively speaking, Plus500 does not charge extortionate fees, although there are some scenarios in which it could be overly pricey.
-As of July 2019, the spread for purchasing Bitcoin was 55.01, which as a percentage is 0.53%.
-The initial margin is 50.00%, and the leverage level is 1:2.
+As of January 2021, the spread for trading Bitcoin was 106.6, which as a percentage is 0.28%.
+The initial margin is 20.00%, and the leverage level is 1:5.

 In terms of other price points, Plus 500 does not charge an overnight funding fee if you are selling your Bitcoin CFD.
-However, there is a fee in place for overnight funding on buy transactions, and it currently rests at -0.0503%.
+However, there is a fee in place for overnight funding on trade transactions, and it currently rests at -0.1016% Buy/ -0.028% Sell.
 There are no commission fees in place.
 It is worth noting that there are lots of services which are often charged-for within the trading industry but which Plus500 chooses not to levy charges on.
 These include fees for deposits and for opening or closing trades.

 However, charges do exist elsewhere on the platform.
 If your Bitcoin trading account falls inactive for three months, you will be charged a fee of up to $10.